stretch327/xojo_constraintkit/Release Files/Docs/SOSLayoutAnchor.md

 # SOSLayoutAnchor Class
-*This project is supported on iOS projects Only*
+*This project is supported on Desktop and iOS projects only*

 ## Methods
 **ConstraintEqualToAnchor(anchor as SOSLayoutAnchor, offset as Double = 0.0) As SOSLayoutConstraint**